dalepercelay/DASS-Fighting-Maddness/docs/APISpec.md

 }

 Create a Fight - POST Method (/fight/)
 Description: Everyday, there will be one main fight/battle.
 Users will pay 0 - 10 gold in order to participate in the fight.
-If they choose to fight with their animal, they can create a higher chance for them to win the fight.
 Request:
 {
 	“user_id”: “integer”